-When you’re looking for the best electric fireplace for your needs, it’s important to compare some of the top brands available.
+When you’re looking for the best heating electric fireplace for your needs, it’s important to compare some of the top brands available.
 MagikFlame and Dimplex are favored by consumers.
 Dimplex is a large and established fireplace manufacturer, while MagikFlame is an industry disruptor in the fireplace specialty retail space.
 You may be wondering how Dimplex differs from MagikFlame.
 Please note: Dimplex is a leader and an excellent company.
-Any opinion shared in this blog post is meant to highlight the up-and-coming advantages of MagikFlame and not intended to negatively impact Dimplex in any way.
+Any opinion shared in this blog post is meant to highlight the up-and-coming advantages of MagikFlame and is not intended to negatively impact Dimplex in any way.

 In this post, you will learn:

 - How Do Dimplex Electric Fireplaces Differ From MagikFlame?

 - How Much Electricity Do Electric Fireplaces Use?

 - Main Benefits of Owning an Electric Fireplace

 How Do Dimplex Electric Fireplaces Differ From MagikFlame?

 Whether you’re working with an architect on building a new home or want to remodel your space, it may be time to install a new fireplace.
 An electric fireplace delivers supplemental heat and has a beautiful flame effect to increase the appeal of your setting, making it necessary to compare the top brand in the industry.